plenigo/plenigo.github.io/pages/sdks/php/includes/app_management_php.md

 1: Configure an application ID

-You have to add this using the plenigo management interface, through the account menu, inside the extended settings tab(Settings->Apps).
+You have to add this using the Frisbii Media management interface, through the account menu, inside the extended settings tab(Settings->Apps).

 ![Configure an application ID ](/assets/images/ci/app_id.png)